 And then Super Robot Wars Z gives us the pair Rand Travis and Mel Peter, which plays this trope straight.

-Tasuku and Leona from Original Generations — Tasuku's Giganscudo is positively gargantuan in comparison to Leona's signature Seiguarlion.
+Tasuku and Leona from Original Generation series…mecha-wise, anyway.
+Tasuku's Giganscudo is positively gargantuan in comparison to Leona's Guarlion Custom and eventual signature Siegerlion.
+Otherwise, their (personal) height difference is minimal.

 A mild case in Metal Gear Solid 3, where it's, uh, Huge Guy, Tiny Bishounen.
 Although Raikov is supposed to be the same height and shape as Naked Snake (hence why his uniform had to be used), Volgin is enormous.